Panel Stochastic Frontier Models with Latent Group Structures: Model and Estimation

 \subsubsection{Step 2: Classification}

-We obtained \( \hat{\vartheta}_{1}, \hat{\vartheta}_{2}, \ldots, \hat{\vartheta}_{n} \) from Step 1.
-We use the \( L_{2} \) norm to measure the distance between \( \hat{\vartheta}_{i} \) and \( \hat{\vartheta}_{j} \).
-Based on this distance measure, we then apply the classical Hierarchical Agglomerative Clustering (HAC) method to the estimates of each firm's functional coefficient to determine group memberships.
-The HAC method is commonly used for clustering; for a review, we refer readers to \citet{Everittetal}.
-Details of the HAC method are provided in Appendix \ref{APP:HAC}.
-Given a value for \( K \), we apply the HAC method to obtain an estimate of the group membership, denoted as
+Having obtained $\hat{\vartheta}_{1},\hat{\vartheta}_{2},\ldots,\hat{\vartheta}_{N}$ from Step 1, we use the $L_{2}$ norm to measure the distance between $\hat{\vartheta}_{i}$ and $\hat{\vartheta}_{j}$.
+Based on this distance measure, we then apply the classical HAC algorithm to the estimates of each firm's functional coefficient to determine group memberships.
+The HAC is a widely used algorithm for clustering, and several variants of it are employed in heterogeneous panel data models (see, for e.g., \citet{Chen2019}).
+Details of the HAC method are provided in Appendix \ref{APP:HAC} and refer the readers to \citet{Everittetal} for a comprehensive treatment.
+Given a value for $K$, we apply the HAC to obtain an estimate of the group membership, denoted as $\left(\hat{G}_{1|K},\hat{G}_{2|K},\ldots,\hat{G}_{K|K}\right),$ which forms a partition of the set $\left\{ 1,2,\ldots,N\right\} $.